Balcão da esquina

 The best cakes by the slice, picked out by Time Out.

 Historic shop with a vast selection of Portuguese wines.

 All Day Breakfast: eggs, sandwiches and pancakes.

 Tinned fish and seafood shop that's a Lisbon institution.

 Pure artisanal chocolate from by the Corallo family.

 Iconic charcuterie going for more than 100 years.

 Beer Experience Super Bock

-A kiosk selling original and craft beer under the Super Bock brand name This real two-in-one kiosk.
+A kiosk selling original and craft beer under the Super Bock brand name This real.